Curriculum: Associate of Applied Business in Accounting Technology

 Credit: 3

-An introduction to statistics for students without a calculus background.
+An introduction to statistics for students withouta calculus background.
 The course covers data analysis (numerical summaries and graphics for describing and displaying the distributions of numerical and categorical data), the basic principles of data collection from samples and experiments, elementary probability, the application of the normal distribution to the study of random samples, statistical estimation (construction and interpretation of one sample confidence intervals), and an introduction to hypothesis testing (the structure of one sample hypothesis tests and the logic of using them to make decisions).
-Prerequisite: at least 46 on the ALEKS Math test or 420 on the Math Placement Test (MPT) is recommended.
+Pre-requisite: At least 420 on the MPT strongly recommended.

 3